25 Creative Examples of About Us Pages

 Who is this guy?

-Blake Suárez is an illustrator and designer with a fantastic sense of humor.
+Blake Fili Suárez is an illustrator and designer with a fantastic sense of humor.

 His quirkiness comes through thanks to his humorous tone and goofy picture.